mdn/browser-compat-data/compat-data-schema.md

 converted to the right type (that is `true` or `false` for Boolean value, or `4` for an integer valuie).

+#### `partial_implementation`
+Is a `boolean` value indicating if the implementation of the subfeature follows the current spec close enough not to create major interoperability problem.
+It defaults to `false` (no interoperability problem expected).
+If set `true`, it is recommended to add a note indicating how it diverges from the standard (implement an old version of the standard, …)

 #### `"notes"`
 Is an `array` of zero or more translatable `string` containing additional pertinent information.
 If there are only 1 entry in the array,